 When It’s Time to See a Doctor for Joint Pain

 If you are having joint symptoms that cause concern, you may have arthritis.
 Learn when you need to see a doctor.

 People are often surprised to learn that “arthritis” isn’t a diagnosis.
 It’s a general term that covers more than 100 diseases and related conditions.
-Knowing which type of arthritis, you have is the first step in getting the right treatment and management plan for your situation.
+Knowing which type of arthritis or related condition you have is the first step in getting the right treatment and management plan for your situation.

 Some types of arthritis require prompt action.
 If you have a type of arthritis that can cause permanent joint damage, getting treatment quickly can help preserve joint function and prevent other serious health problems.